Here you can find answers to the questions we get asked most frequently.

 I wish to have a colourful floral garden, can you design accordingly?

 My planting style is to use mainly structural plants ( which are generally spikey), plants with varying hues of green and varying textures and leaf sizes to create interest.
-Although I will use the occasional plant with colour, particularly white or yellow, I do not provide planting designs for colourful floral or cottage-type gardens.
+Although I will use the occasional plant with colour, particularly white or yellow, I do not provide planting designs that are focused on a colourful floral dispaly.

 Post- installation questions